isabelhazan/sitev2/content/posts/who-you-surround-yourself-with.md

 ---
-title: "the importance of who you surround yourself with"
+title: "who you surround yourself with"
 description: "the influence of our environment"
 date: "2017-11-08"
 draft: false